Rishabh0523/DevOps/Day - 3 ( Virtual Machine + Server + Hypervisor )/README.md

 # 📒 Hypervisor

-A hypervisor is a form of virtualization software used in Cloud hosting to divide and allocate the resources on various pieces of hardware.
+A hypervisor is a form of Virtualization software used in Cloud hosting to divide and allocate the resources on various pieces of hardware.
 The program which provides partitioning, isolation, or abstraction is called a virtualization hypervisor.
 The hypervisor is a hardware virtualization technique that allows multiple guest operating systems (OS) to run on a single host system at the same time.
 A hypervisor is sometimes also called a virtual machine manager(VMM).